xang555/rate-banklao/README.md

 ```

 ### kskb(success,error)
-return json object which it is money rate from Kasikornthai bank (KSKB)
+return  promise object which it is money rate from Kasikornthai bank (KSKB)

 example result :